grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "And that right fuckin' there is why I'm leaving this fuckin' boat.
 I respect you, Hemi, and I like workin' with you.
 But this boat is hers, from fuckin' bridge to fuckin' keel, and she's a fuckin' stubborn piece of fuckin' dried shit the odor of which is foulin' the fuckin' air of my whole fucking life right now.
 Yours, too...fuck."

 Hemi suddenly felt exhaustion lowering onto his big frame.
-He watched the stars above and the darkness in front of him for a few more minutes, and then made his way below, heading toward his rack.
+He watched the stars above and the darkness in front of him for a few more minutes, and then made his way below to his rack.

 [//]: # (----- invisible character break)